Photo by Scott Graham

 To address the sheer volume of illegally distributed content on social media, many platforms, including Instagram, Facebook, and Pinterest, have created their own in-house methods for reporting and taking down disputed works.
 Read our article on social media and image copyright.

 Is it definitely the same image?

 Photos can look similar.
-Be certain that the ‘infringing image’ found is unquestionably the same image as the original.
-For example, consider checking the metadata of the photo and comparing it to the original.
-Be warned that lodging a false DMCA takedown notice could bring a counterclaim and can be considered perjury.
+Make sure the ‘infringing image’ is definitely the same as your original.
+Comparing the images’ metadata is one way to do this.
+Beware: Lodging a false DMCA takedown notice could bring a counterclaim and can be considered perjury.

 If you’ve considered the above options and decided that a takedown notice is the best course of action, think about the best way to send it.